Maged-William/keyman-arabic-colemak-dh/README.md

 - Install keyman
 - Download this repo
 - Double click `/build/colemak-dhas-ar.kmx`
+- Right click the keyman and press ...configuration, press Add/remove language...
+- Remove the English and add Arabic.

 Now switch your language to it, and test it out.